MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-query-columns.md

 Your environment needs to meet the following requirements to support executing statements that use a secure enclave.

-- Your [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] instance or your database and server in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] must be correctly configured to support enclaves and attestation, if applicable/required.
+- Your [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] instance or your database server in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] must be correctly configured to support enclaves and attestation, if applicable/required.
 For more information, see [Set up the secure enclave and attestation](configure-always-encrypted-enclaves.md#set-up-the-secure-enclave-and-attestation).
 - When you're connecting to your database from an application or a tool (such as SQL Server Management Studio), make sure to:

   - Use a client driver version or a tool version that supports Always Encrypted with secure enclaves.

-    - See [Develop applications using Always Encrypted with secure enclaves](always-encrypted-enclaves-client-development.md) for information about client drivers Always Encrypted with secure enclaves.
+    - See [Develop applications using Always Encrypted with secure enclaves](always-encrypted-enclaves-client-development.md) for information about client drivers supporting Always Encrypted with secure enclaves.
     - See the following sections for information about tools supporting Always Encrypted with secure enclaves.

   - Enable Always Encrypted for the database connection.
   - Specify an attestation protocol, which determines whether your application/tool must attest the enclave before submitting enclave queries, and if so, which attestation service it should use.
 Most tools and drivers support the following attestation protocols:

     - Microsoft Azure Attestation - enforces attestation using Microsoft Azure Attestation.
-That is the only option supported for Intel SGX enclaves in Azure SQL Database.
     - Host Guardian Service - enforces attestation using Host Guardian Service.
     - None - allows using enclaves without attestation.